-Claude is a Labour MEP for London, deputy leader of the EPLP and chair of the European Parliament's Civil Liberties, Justice and Home Affairs Committee (LIBE).
+Claude is a member of the European Parliament civil liberties, justice and home affairs committee, and a substitute member of the industry, research and energy committee.
 First elected to the European Parliament in 1999, Claude was the first Asian-origin MEP.
-He was re-elected in 2009 where he led the London list.
-He was the Socialists & Democrats Group spokesperson in the European Parliament for Civil Liberties, Justice and Home Affairs from 2009-2014.
+He was re-elected in 2009, 2014 and 2019 where he led the London list.
+He was chair of the European Parliament civil liberties, justice and home affairs committee from 2014-2019 and the Socialists & Democrats Group spokesperson from 2009-2014.
 Claude was also a CRE Commissioner and Council Member of Liberty.

 Claude was previously director of JCWI, the national migration and refugee charity, and chief executive of the Immigrants’ Aid Trust.
 Before that, he was a national officer at the TUC, a representative to the European TUC in Brussels and a House of Commons adviser.